didierthomasm/Awesome-Employee-Tracker/README.md

     DB_DATABASE=employee_db

 5. Set up your MySQL database and update the config/connection.js file with your database configuration.
+    Here is a link to the documentation for installation [MySQL Installation Guide](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/)

 6. Run the application: